Shalwar kameez: Anarkali suit

-The shalwar kameez known as the Anarkali suit is named after the court dancer from Lahore, Pakistan.
+The shalwar kameez known as the Anarkali suit is named after the legendary Mughal courtesan Anarkali.
 This suit has a timeless style which has become very popular.
 It is made up of a long, frock-style top and features a slim fitted bottom.
 This style of suit links the Indian subcontinent with the women's firaq partug (frock and shalwar) of northwestern Pakistan and Afghanistan and to the traditional women's clothing of parts of Central Asia.
 It also links to the Punjab region, where the Anarkali suit is similar to the anga and the Peshwaz worn in Jammu.

 Afghanistan suits

 The styles of shalwar kameez worn in Afghanistan include various styles of khet partug, perahan tunban and Firaq partug worn by Pashtuns, Tajiks, and Hazaras.
 The shalwar tends to be loose and rests above the ankles.